yaronf/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

 The schemes defined in this document MUST NOT be used in TLS 1.2 {{RFC5246}}.
 A peer that receives ServerKeyExchange or CertificateVerify message in a TLS 1.2 connection with schemes defined in this document MUST abort the connection with an illegal_parameter alert.

+# Signature Algorithm Restrictions

+TLS 1.3 removed support for RSASSA-PKCS1-v1_5 {{RFC8017}} in CertificateVerify messages, opting for RSASSA-PSS instead.
+Similarly, this document restricts the use of the composite signature algorithms mldsa44_rsa_pkcs1_sha256 and mldsa65_rsa_pkcs1_sha384 to the "signature_algorithms_cert" extension.
+These composite signature algorithms must not be used with the "signature_algorithms" extension.
+These values refer solely to signatures which appear in certificates (see {{Section 4.4.2.2 of RFC8446})} and are not defined for use in signed TLS handshake messages.

+To enforce these rules, a violation of the expected usage of these signature algorithms will result in the transmission of a "illegal_parameter" alert.

 # Selection Criteria for Composite Signature Algorithms